 We provide tools for teachers and pupils to combine science, arts and IT subjects across national curricula in a comfortable and exciting way.
-Scroll through the images below to follow the experience.
+Click here to see a lesson plan and powerpoint for schools workshops, developed in collaboration with James de Winter at the Cambridge University Education Department.

 Children from a Norfolk primary school recording birds in the field.